 - 1 tbsp coriander leaves

 - Whisk the yogurt, Kashmiri chilli powder and garlic in a large bowl.
-Add the lamb pieces, toss, cover and refrigerate overnight.
+Add the lamb pieces, mix well, cover and refrigerate overnight.

 - Warm the milk, add the saffron and set aside.

 - Place the raisins in a cup of hot water and set aside.

-- Mix the ginger, coriander, cardamom, cumin, mace and cinnamon in a small bowl.
-Add a little water to make a spice paste.
+- Place these ground spices in a small bowl and add the ginger powder.
+Add a little water and mix to make a spice paste.
+Set aside.

-- Heat the ghee in a large pot over medium-low heat and fry 12 cashews until golden brown.
+- Heat the ghee in a large pan over medium-low heat and fry the remaining 12 cashews until golden brown.
 Remove and set aside.
+Retain the pan and ghee for cooking.

-- Add the onion to the pot, sprinkle with the salt and fry for ten minutes or until golden brown.
-Stir in the spice paste with 125ml water.
-Reduce heat to low and cook until the ghee begins to separate.
+- Add the onion to the retained pan, on medium-low heat.
+Sprinkle with the salt and fry for ten minutes or until golden brown.
+Stir in the spice paste and cook until fragrant.
+Reduce heat to low, add 125ml of water and cook until the ghee begins to separate.

-- Add the lamb with its marinade and the figs. Cook for 10 minutes or until the yoghurt sauce begins to thicken.
+- Add the lamb with its marinade and the figs. Cook for 10 minutes or until the yoghurt gravy begins to thicken.
 Increase the heat and fry the mixture to take on some colour.
-If necessary, loosen the sauce with a little more water.
+If necessary, loosen it with a little more water.

-- Reduce the heat, and simmer for about an hour and a half, uncovered, until the lamb is tender, Add as little water as possible during this time to stop the sauce from burning during the cooking.
+- Reduce the heat and cover the pan.
+Simmer for about an hour until the lamb is cooked.
+Stir occasionally and add as little water as possible during this time to stop the gravy from burning during the cooking.
 It will need water – you may end up adding around two cups of water during this time.

-- Reduce heat to low, add the crème fraiche, mix and bring back to a low simmer.
-Do not allow the sauce to boil or it will split.
+- Reduce heat to low, add the crème fraiche, mix, and bring back to a low simmer.
+Do not allow the gravy to boil or it will split.

 - Drain the raisins and add them with the almonds and pistachios to the gravy.

-- Pour the sauce over the lamb and toss to coat.
+- Place into a serving bowl.
 Garnish with coriander and the reserved cashews.
 Serve.